The tensor renormalization group study of the general spin-S Blume-Capel model: The half-odd cases:

-For $S=3/2$, there are four optional values : $\pm 3/2, \pm 1/2$ for each spin variable.
-Similar to the case of $S=1$, the system exhibits the spontaneous breaking which start from the magnetization $M=3/2$.
-The first jump of the magnetization from $M=3/2$ to $M=1/2$ results from the competition of the occupation of two pairs between $S=\pm 3/2$ and $S=\pm 1/2$.
-The spontaneous breaking brings us the full occupation change from $N(S=3/2)$ to $N(S=1/2)$.
-The discontinuity of the physical quantities mean the first order phase transition.
+Similar to the case of $S=1$, the system breaks into the state with $M=3/2$ due to the tiny $h$.
+The first jump from $M=3/2$ to $M=1/2$ exhibits the competition of the occupation of two pairs between $S=\pm 3/2$ and $S=\pm 1/2$.
+The fisrt-order phase transition brings the full occupation change from $N(S=3/2)$ to $N(S=1/2)$.

 When the temperature increases further, the Ising-like continuous phase transition shows up due to spin-flip $Z_2$ symmetry breaking.
-The results support the physical picture of the separated first order and second order phase transition line in Ref.~\cite{PhysRevB.57.11575}.
-By the behaviors of the magnetization, the two critical points are located at $T_{c1}=0.123$ and $T_{c2}=0.649$ respectively.
-The location of $T_{c2}$ is close to the data shown in Fig.~2 in Ref.\cite{PhysRevB.57.11575}.
+By the behaviors of the magnetization, the two critical points are located at $T_{c1}=0.096$ and $T_{c2}=0.649$ respectively.
+The location of $T_{c2}$ is close to the data shown in Fig.~2 in Ref.\onlinecite{PhysRevB.57.11575}.